Reinhard Sorge

 Reinhard Johannes Sorge (29 January 1892 – 20 July 1916) was a German dramatist and poet.
-He is best known for writing the Expressionist play The Beggar (Der Bettler), which won the Kleist Prize in 1912 and almost singlehandedly created modern theatrical stagecraft.
-After being subsequently received into the Roman Catholic Church, Sorge began an effort to bring the Catholic literary revival into the literature of the Germanosphere.
-Instead, Sorge was conscripted into the Imperial German Army in World War I in 1915.
-He was killed in action during the Battle of the Somme in the summer of 1916.
+He is best known for writing the Expressionist and radically iconoclastic stage play The Beggar (Der Bettler), which won the Kleist Prize in 1912.
+Even though the invention of both is often associated with East German playwright Berthold Brecht, Sorge almost singlehandedly created surrealist theatre and modern theatrical stagecraft.
+After subsequently getting married and then received with his wife into the Catholic Church in Germany, Sorge began a widespread and influential effort to introduce the Catholic literary revival into the literature of the Germanosphere.
+In 1915, Sorge was conscripted into the Imperial German Army, promoted to the rank of Lance Corporal, and sent into combat duty in the trench warfare of World War I. He was killed in action during the Battle of the Somme on 20th July 1916.
+His wife, Susanne Sorge, learned of his death only after a telegram announcing her pregnancy with their second son was returned as undeliverable.
+At the time of his death, Reinhard Sorge was only 24 years-old.

+Sorge's Der Bettler, however, received a posthumous premiere in a groundbreaking production by legendary Austrian Jewish stage director and filmmaker Max Reinhardt in 1917.
+One Catholic New Zealander, who was living in the Weimar Republic, was to comment on the enormity of the fallen poet's influence over all recent Christian poetry composed in the German language and even compared the literary legacy of Reinhard Sorge to that of Francis Thompson.

 Early life

-Sorge was born in Berlin-Rixdorf, into the family of a middle class salesman of Huguenot descent.
+Sorge was born in Rixdorf, into the family of a middle class salesman of Huguenot descent.
 According to Tim Cross, the blight of Sorge's childhood was his father's mental illness.
 To escape this atmosphere at home, Sorge was sent to East Prussia to live with a Lutheran pastor and his family.
 There he recovered an inner balance, a sense of Christian purpose, and the foundation for his future development.

 When he was nine years old, Sorge's father died and his family moved to Jena.
 There, Sorge befriended the poet Richard Dehmel and, "absorbed the neo-romantic influences of the day."
 He was also inspired by the writings of Stefan George and August Strindberg.

-Sorge began to write at the age of sixteen, but lost his faith in Christianity after reading Also Sprach Zarathrustra by Friedrich Nietzsche.
+Sorge began to write at the age of sixteen, but lost his faith in Christianity after reading Also Sprach Zarathustra by Friedrich Nietzsche.
 According to Rev. B. O'Brien, "The result was that he soon launched an attack on all that he conceived as a check on himself and his comrades.
 He caused common prayers and grace at table to be given up in his pious Lutheran home, and destroyed his young brother's belief in God and Heaven.
 In order to be free from the restrictions of school life, he left school a year before the end, with the resolution of studying for the leaving examination privately -- which he never did."